prolic/awesomeness/README.md

 Base classes for usage with all event store implementations.

-Note: some implementation details are skipped for now, some of those are:
-- Subscriptions
+## HttpEventStore

-## Greg's EventStore
+Compatible with Greg's EventStore as well as HTTP-API from pdo-event-store

-This is the first implementation being delivered

 ## Postgres EventStore